bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_Programming_model.rst

     from pycompss.api.parameter import *   # Import parameter metadata for the @task decorator

     @task(f=FILE_INOUT)
-    def func(f, i):
+    def func(f):
-         fd = open(f, 'r+')
+         fd = open(f, 'a+')
          ...
+         # append something to fd
+         ...
+         fd.close()

-The user can also define that the access to a parameter is concurrent with *CONCURRENT* or to a file *FILE_CONCURRENT* (:numref:`task_concurrent_python`).
+The user can also define that the access to file parameter is concurrent with *FILE_CONCURRENT* (:numref:`task_concurrent_python`).
-Tasks that share a "CONCURRENT" parameter will be executed in parallel, if any other dependency prevents this.
-The CONCURRENT direction allows users to have access from multiple tasks to the same object/file during their executions.
+Tasks that share a *FILE_CONCURRENT* parameter will be executed in parallel, if any other dependency prevents this.
+The *CONCURRENT* direction allows users to have access from multiple tasks to the same file during their executions.
-However, note that COMPSs does not manage the interaction with the objects or files used/modified concurrently.
-Taking care of the access/modification of the concurrent objects is responsibility of the developer.

 .. code-block:: python
     :name: task_concurrent_python